wtsi-npg/baton/doc/index.rst

 * `baton-list`_

-  Prints the paths, metadata and access control lists and timestamps of collections and data objects.
+  Print the paths, metadata and access control lists and timestamps of collections and data objects.

 * `baton-metamod`_